 The short-scar lift is probably most applicable to patients in whom correction of mid-facial aging is the primary concern.
-While such patients are usually under the age of 60, Dr. Gomez-Mendoza has performed minimal-incision rejuvenations in patients substantially older than this in certain circumstances (when the patients do not need a major correction of loose and sagging skin and soft tissue in the neck).
-In comparison to traditional facelifts this is the principle disadvantage of the minimal-incision rejuvenation.
+While such patients are usually under the age of 60, Dr. Gomez-Mendoza has performed minimal-incision Facelift in patients substantially older than this in certain circumstances (when the patients do not need a major correction of loose and sagging skin and soft tissue in the neck).
+In comparison to traditional facelifts this is the principle disadvantage of the minimal-incision Facelift.

 Like traditional facelifts, this procedure is designed to lift the cheek, reduce the jowl, shorten the lower eyelid and soften the nasolabial fold.
 By restoring a more sinuous facial curve the tired, look of age is reduced as the more square aged face is shaped toward the more triangular shaped face of youth.

-It's important for patients to understand that the minimal-incision rejuvenation is limited in its ability to provide correction of loose and sagging skin and soft tissue in the neck.
+It's important for patients to understand that the minimal-incision Facelift is limited in its ability to provide correction of loose and sagging skin and soft tissue in the neck.
 But each case has to be valuated separately.

 What type of anesthesia is used?

 Dr. Gomez-Mendoza performs most Facelift procedures, including minimal-incision Facelift under sedation some patients refer to this as "twilight" type anesthesia (gentle, short-acting medication is administered by a board certified anesthesiologist to insure comfort and security for our patients) and local anesthesia.
 Patients are under monitored anesthesia care since they arrive to the operating room till they leave the recovery area; ensuring that you receive the safest care possible.
 The expert care you deserve.